Do you want all the most popular (Neo)Vim colorschemes than only one? Do you want to change them from time to time?

 The function has two parameters:

-List filter: A lua list that contains multiple function filters and builtin filters.
+List filter: A lua list that contains multiple function filters.
 A colorscheme will only be enabled if all these filters returns true.

 The timing option is to configure when to change to next colorscheme.